The meaning of the key GDPR terms used in this policy

 - “special categories of personal data” reveal racial/ethnic origin, political opinions, religious/philosophical beliefs, trade union membership, genetic/biometric information, physical/mental health and the sexual activities/orientation of a data subject.

-This policy sets out how M3 uses personal data of data subjects, including job applicants and current and former directors, employees, interns, volunteers, contractors, consultants, clients, customers, suppliers and other third parties.
-M3 is committed to being clear and transparent about how we use personal data and to protecting its confidentiality, security and integrity.
+This policy sets out how the Company uses personal data of data subjects, including job applicants and current and former directors, employees, interns, volunteers, contractors, consultants, clients, customers, suppliers and other third parties.
+The Company is committed to being clear and transparent about how we use personal data and to protecting its confidentiality, security and integrity.

 - Processed lawfully, fairly and in a transparent manner;